Yagamoorthi-G/CodeClauseInternship_HospitalInformationSystem/README.md

 # CodeClauseInternship_HospitalInformationSystem
 Hospital Information System using Java, Java Swing, and MySQL

-Aim :
-Design a hospital information system to manage patient records, and medical history.

-Description :
-Develop a Java application with a robust interface for hospital staff to input, retrieve, and update patient information.
+Java application with a interface for hospital staff to input, retrieve, and update patient information.

-Technologies :
-Java, JavaSwing for UI, Database(MySQL) for data storage.

 Features :
 1. There will be separate module for doctor's record and patient's record.